Ashenafi-Bancha/Final-Project-1/docs/proposal.md

 With the increasing adoption of digital technologies and internet services in Ethiopia, there is an opportunity to transform traditional fundraising into a more structured and reliable digital process.
 Although international crowdfunding platforms such as GoFundMe offer structured solutions, they are not fully accessible or localized for Ethiopian users due to contextual and payment-related constraints.

-To address these challenges, CommunityConnect is proposed as a web-based, localized crowdfunding platform that enables individuals to create verified fundraising campaigns for personal life events and community needs.
+To address these challenges, EthioFund is proposed as a web-based, localized crowdfunding platform that enables individuals to create verified fundraising campaigns for personal life events and community needs.
 The platform aims to provide a secure, transparent, and trustworthy environment for donors while strengthening community support through technology.

 ---